-• Taking the time to draft a concise message with proper spelling/punctuation is expected and will be met with a similarly considered reply.
+Taking the time to draft a concise message with proper spelling/punctuation is expected and will be met with a similarly considered reply.

-Writing/other academic help is available through Bard Learning Commons (lc@bard.edu). of course-related happenings.
+Writing/other academic help is available through Bard Learning Commons (lc@bard.edu). regular contact more important than ever.
+By clicking "Announcements" and then "Notifications" on the Brightspace landing page, you can request text and/or email alerts to be sent to you for a variety of course-related happenings.

 - c) Keeping up with the assignments and readings.
 You should aim to complete the readings well in advance of class meetings, allowing yourself adequate time to wrestle with the content, coming at it from different perspectives.
 It may take multiple readings (and independent research online or in the library) to get a firm grasp on the material.
 If, after rereading and applying your research skills (including being able to search the wider literature for answers), you still feel shaky on some of the reading material, that's OK!
 It's a seminar-we're here to discuss and grapple with these challenges together, so that we can further refine our skills.
-The key is that you apply yourself, give yourself the time to engage fully, and share your questions and answers with the rest of us. - d) Substantively participating in class discussions.
+The key is that you apply yourself, give yourself the time to engage fully, and share your questions and answers with the rest of us (through annotation and in discussion). - d) Substantively participating in class discussions.
 Again, it is critical that you speak up if there's anything in the readings you don't understand (chances are, others have the same question).
 These discussions help keep the seminar interesting.
 You should aim to meaningfully contribute each and every class meeting.
 Note that a top-notch level of participation does not necessitate responding to every question raised in class or online; active or passive efforts to welcome contributions from everyone in the class are also looked upon favorably.
 Though you are welcome to challenge your fellow students' or your instructor's thoughts and conclusions, please do so in a fashion that is respectful.
 Challenge ideas, not the person raising them. - e) Submitting assignments and annotations on time, digitally via Brightspace and Perusall, respectively.
-To promote equity and acknowledge life's challenging circumstances, I am granting everyone in the class an automatic "S#!t Happens" extension
+To promote equity and acknowledge life's challenging circumstances, I am granting everyone in the class an automatic "S#!t Happens" extension for one assignment (see below section on Extra Credit for more) and dropping your two lowest Perusall scores (see Perusall Annotations section below).
+Otherwise, any late assignment will immediately be subject to a 10% penalty, with an additional 10% penalty leveled against that assignment's score for every 24 hours it remains late.
+Note that Perusall annotation assignments are only accepted up to a certain deadline set in the online system; as such, if you miss a deadline (and don't use your token to extend the deadline), you'll risk getting a 0% for that assignment (i.e., there isn't a late penalty that accrues gradually).
+However, I will drop your two lowest Perusall scores (meaning that you can miss two annotation assignments without it affecting your grade).
+Note also that all work must be submitted by the end of Completion Week for credit, even with a token.
+Students requiring alternative testing or other accommodations (e.g., due to disability) should provide the relevant accommodation letter as soon as possible after the first class meeting.